 If the sensations have an underlying medical cause, the doctor will recommend a course of treatment.

 Muscle spasms can occur for many reasons.
 Some of the more benign causes include:

 - certain medications, with the spasms as a side effect

 - overuse from excessive exercise or activity

-Also, several medical conditions can cause muscle spasms anywhere in the body.
-Among them are:
+Several medical conditions can also cause muscle spasms anywhere in the body.
+These include:

-If anyone suspects that a vibrating sensation in their vagina stems from an underlying health problem, they should see a doctor.
-In such cases, spasms may also occur elsewhere or be accompanied by other symptoms.
+If anyone suspects that a vibrating sensation in their vagina stems from an underlying health issue, they should contact a doctor.
+In such cases, spasms may also occur elsewhere or include other symptoms.

-It is also a good idea to see a doctor if any unusual vaginal sensations could be a side effect of medication.
+It is also advisable to consult a doctor if any unusual vaginal sensations could be a side effect of medication.